kfitzpatrick/apple-weather-exercise/README.md

 You will need a Google Maps Platform API Key.
 Information can be found at https://developers.google.com/maps/documentation/geocoding/get-api-key under 'Creating API Keys.'

-* Database creation
+Once you have your API key, set up your local environment by copying the .env.example file to .env and adding your API key to the GOOGLE_MAPS_API_KEY variable.

+In production, add GOOGLE_MAPS_API_KEY to your environment variables.

-* Database initialization
+* Database creation & initialization

+`bin/rails db:setup`

 * How to run the test suite

+`bin/rails spec`

 * Services (job queues, cache servers, search engines, etc.)